cortexproject/cortex/docs/proposals/api_design.md

 ### Path Versioning

 Cortex will utilize path based versioning similar to both Prometheus and Alertmanager.
 This will allow future versions of the API to be released with changes over time.

+### Backwards-Compatibility

 The new API endpoints and the current http prefix endpoints can be maintained concurrently.
 The original http prefix endpoints can maintained indefinitely or be phased out over time.
+Deprecation warnings can be added to the current API either when initialized or utilized.

+In cases where Cortex is run as a single binary, the Alertmanager module will only be accesible using the new API.

 ### Implementation